How to Deal with Aggressive Dementia Behaviors: 14 Tips

 3. Consider medication

-When non-drug techniques aren’t working and challenging behaviors become too much to safely handle, it might be time to work with their doctor to carefully experiment with behavioral medications.
+When non-drug techniques aren't working and challenging behaviors become too much to handle safely, it might be time to work with their doctor to experiment with behavioral medications carefully.

-When used appropriately, medication can curb dangerous aggression and improve quality of life for both your older adult and yourself.
+When used appropriately, medication can curb dangerous aggression and improve the quality of life for your older adult and yourself.

 4. Consider moving your older adult to a memory care community